 Dr Rhys Jones

-PhD Supervisors: Prof Mike Bruford and Dr Jo Cable (Cardiff University)
+PhD Supervisors: Prof. Mike Bruford and Prof. Jo Cable (Cardiff University)

 Rhys' PhD research bridged the disciplines of herpetology, parasitology and evolutionary biology.
 He initially identified novel methods to both obtain non-invasively collected tissue to construct phylogeographies of all three of our British snake species, providing evidence that the British Adder occupied a niche in Britain during the last ice age.
 He also evaluated the success of reptile translocation programmes.
 This was accomplished by non-invasive sampling of slow worms and monitoring their gastro-intestinal parasite fauna over an 18 month period.
 This led to recommendations for optimal mitigation strategies and the discovery of a parasite species new to the UK that was affecting reptile populations.